Xomega-Net/Xomega.Docs/docs/visual-studio/model-project/configuring-generators.md

 ## Global model configuration{#global}

-The global model configuration is defined under the top-level `config` element in the model, and contains configuration that is available to all generators, so that it could be shared between multiple generators, where it cannot be specified as parameters of individual generators.
+The global model configuration is defined under the top-level `config` element in the model and contains configuration that is available to all generators so that it could be shared between multiple generators, where it cannot be specified as parameters of individual generators.

 :::tip
 You can view detailed documentation on the global configuration [here](../modeling/config).
-To see how it is used by individual generators, you can also check [documentation](../../generators/overview) on each specific generator.
+To see how it is used by individual generators, you can also check the [documentation](../../generators/overview) on each specific generator.
 :::